 The Company continues to evaluate the encouraging results of the two wells drilled in 2012 on the Dharoor Valley block which proved all the critical elements exist for oil accumulations, namely a working petroleum system, good quality reservoirs and thick seal rocks.
-Based on these encouraging results, the Company, through its ownership interest in Horn, committed to enter the next exploration period, which carries a commitment to drill one exploration well in each block within an additional three year term ending October 2015.
+Based on these encouraging results, the Company, through its ownership interest in Africa Energy, committed to enter the next exploration period, which carries a commitment to drill one exploration well in each block within an additional three year term ending October 2015.
+The Company has informed the Government of Puntland (Somalia) that the Company will be downsizing its office in Bosaso, Puntland and will refrain from any operational activity and associated expenditures until the political situation improves in Somalia.
+Given the considerable efforts taken by the Company to date in Puntland (Somalia), the Company has requested a two year extension to the current exploration period from the Puntland Government to allow time for the ongoing political challenges to be resolved.